-UHD requests \$2.52 million for the establishment of a dedicated Criminal Justice Data Analysis Center (CJDAC) that will address the pressing challenges of crime and public safety.
-Funding the CJDAC is a strategic investment in the safety, well-being, and prosperity of our city and state, capitalizing on UHD's existing strengths in the criminal justice field and positioning the University as a national leader in criminal justice research, policy, and education.
+UHD requests \$2.52 million for the establishment of a dedicated Crime & Urban Issues Data Analysis Center (CUIDAC) that will address the pressing challenges of crime and public safety in an urban environment with complex social and economic needs.
+Funding the CUIDAC is a strategic investment in the safety, well-being, and prosperity of our city and state, capitalizing on UHD's existing strengths in the criminal justice field and positioning the University as a national leader in criminal justice research, policy, and education.

 Criminal justice professionals require precise, consistent, and valuable data metrics to understand how people move through the criminal justice system and how related policy and financial changes impact public safety.
-The CJDAC will serve as a vital resource for criminal justice professionals and agencies, providing access to aggregated data around areas of critical concern and informing policy and procedural changes that lead to decreased crime and improved safety.
+The CUIDAC will serve as a vital resource for criminal justice professionals and agencies, providing access to aggregated data around areas of critical concern and informing policy and procedural changes that lead to decreased crime and improved safety.

 Centralized access to data will lead to improved communication and efficacy within the criminal justice system.
 Centralization eliminates redundant data and improves overall data quality, providing comprehensive insights into crime trends and supporting data-informed decision making and policy formulation.
-In addition, the CJDAC will produce public reports and web information, increasing transparency and accountability, which will in turn promote public trust.
+In addition, the CUIDAC will produce public reports and web information, increasing transparency and accountability, which will in turn promote public trust.

-Currently, no single agency in greater Houston tracks crime data across the region and provides the correlations and pattern recognitions necessary to assist those working in the criminal justice system with combatting crime more systematically, efficiently, and effectively.
+Currently, no single agency in greater Houston tracks crime data across the region and provides the correlations and pattern recognitions necessary to assist those working in the criminal justice system with combating crime more systematically, efficiently, and effectively.
 With a single hub tracking crimes such as murder and other violent offenses, human trafficking, drug trafficking, and cybercrime, the region's law enforcement agencies will be better equipped to support victims and identify and arrest perpetrators.